fernandomaximof/fernandomaximof/README.md

 - 👋 Hi, I’m @fernandomaximof.
-This is my second and official account.
+- 💪 This is my second and official account
 - 👀 I’m interested in the Web3
 - 🌱 I’m currently learning about blockchain development
 - 💞️ I’m looking to collaborate on ...